th3linja/NASA_SpotThatFire2020/README.md

   * flask

 ## Installing
 Head over to [Python.org](https://www.python.org/) to download the latest version of Python if you haven't already.
 Make sure to enable pip in  `Optional Features` when installing.
 After installing, head over to Advanced System Settings -> Environment Variables and add Python into PATH.
-Open the command prompt (cmd) and run the command `pip3 install youtube-dl`.

-Install all necessary modular components using `pip install <module>`
+Install all necessary modular components using `pip install <module>` in the terminal (command prompt).

 Download this project folder, which will contain both `current.joblib` and `simulation.joblib` saved training models, `FireData.csv`, `Calculations.py`, and `api.py`.